-These Are Some of the Best Stretches to Do Right After Running
+These Are the Best Stretches to Do Straight After Running

-Once you’re done with your run, hit the mat and begin the recovery process with these stretches.
+Once you've finished your run, hit the mat and begin the recovery process with these stretches.

 And a critical part of your recovery process involves stretching.
 When the muscles are warm, they are more flexible.
 Stretching them at this point can improve range of motion and accelerate recovery.
-More specifically, stretching right after a run can help reduce muscle and joint stiffness that can occur post-workout, known as delayed onset muscle soreness (DOMS).
+More specifically, stretching straight after a run can help reduce muscle and joint stiffness that can occur post workout, known as delayed-onset muscle soreness (DOMS).

-It’s essential to stretch after a run, and you may even incorporate stretches into your pre-run routine.
-As a part of your warmups, you can add in a few dynamic stretches such as leg swings, spinal rotations, and arm circles.
+It's essential to stretch after a run, and you may even incorporate stretches into your pre-run routine.
+As a part of your warm-ups, you can add in a few dynamic stretches such as leg swings, spinal rotations and arm circles.
 These exercises gently warm up your muscles so that they're ready for more intense activity.
-After your workout is done, you’ll want to perform static (doesn't involve motion) stretches.
+After your workout is finished, you should perform static (doesn't involve motion) stretches.

-Once your cooldown is complete, you can begin static stretches.
-These are isometric holds (a form of static stretches) that stretch those muscles that have been hard at work throughout the duration of your run.
+Once your cool-down is complete, you can begin static stretches.
+These are isometric holds (a form of static stretch) that stretch the muscles that have been hard at work throughout your run.

 When you stretch warm muscles, you can increase their ROM.
 This directly transfers into your running performance.
 Tight muscles with a restricted ROM negatively impact running economy and can lead to injuries.
 In fact, a 2019 study examined the effects of calf stiffness.
 In short, the researchers found it affected balance and gait ability (aka how you walk) in a small group of participants.

-So, the more consistently you include stretching you into your post-run routine, the more you enhance your recovery.
-This can then allow you to feel less sore, and more prepared, for your next workout.
+So the more consistently you include stretching in your post-run routine, the more you enhance your recovery.
+This can then allow you to feel less sore and more prepared for your next workout.

 The Best Post-Run Stretches

-- Lay on your back with feet planted in front of you.
+- Lie on your back with your feet planted in front of you.